Our Volunteering Culture

 What it means for me

-You’ll find Our Volunteering Culture in several different places, such as in our welcome process, our core learning, and as a key part of how we of work together in our teams.
-Our Volunteering Culture should help to set the tone at team meetings or when we’re carrying out a review.
-By continuously revisiting and actively reflecting Our Volunteering Culture, we can all help to keep it relevant (and not just some nice words on the fridge door!).
+Our Volunteering Culture should help to set the tone at team meetings, when we welcome a new volunteer, or when we’re carrying out a review.
+By continuously revisiting and actively reflecting on it, we can all help to keep it relevant.

-Our Volunteering Culture is for all of us.
-It’s so important we all share an understanding of how to behave as volunteers in Scouts.
 Remember, Lead Volunteers and Team Leaders have an additional role to play, embedding and championing Our Volunteering Culture in the teams they oversee.

 What I can do now

-One practical way to do this is by running one or more of the bite sized Our Volunteering Culture activities.
+One practical way to do this is by running one or more of the bite-sized Our Volunteering Culture activities.
 These are short and adaptable, and can be done in teams, as well as self-reflection activities.

-View Our Volunteering Culture
+Activity for volunteers: Our Volunteering Culture and me